DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 Now that we’re on our branch, we must create our file.
 We will use ‘Manage school placements’ as the example service, but you should be able to adapt these steps to your requirements.

-1. Click on the "**app**" folder
+1. Select the "**app**" folder

 ![click-on-app-folder.png](click-on-app-folder.png)

-2. Click on the "**posts**" folder
+2. Select the "**posts**" folder

 ![click-on-posts-folder.png](click-on-posts-folder.png)

-3. Click on the “**manage-school-placements**” folder - if you’re part of a different service, choose the folder appropriate to your service
+3. Select the “**manage-school-placements**” folder - if you’re part of a different service, choose the folder appropriate to your service

 ![click-on-manage-school-placements.png](click-on-manage-school-placements.png)